 Name of creator

+Thought to have been purchased in 1901 from Brucciani.
 Listed in 1964/5 inventory as located in the museum and passage ways of the Mackintosh Building (GSAA/GOV/7/5).
-Listed in first inventory of casts (GSAA/GOV/7/1).
+Listed under 'Statues' in 'Catalogue of Books, Casts etc. of the School of Ornamental Art, Glasgow' (GSAA/GOV/7/1).

 Physical Description and Conditions of Use

 Conditions governing reproduction